espositm/ascvd-risk-calculator/README.md

+This was forked strictly to test out a SMART on FHIR app and see how it works.

 # ASCVD Risk App #

 ASCVD Risk App is a web application built using React, ES2015, SMART, and FHIR technologies.